Back to Louisiana

 • Requires the state Department of Education and the Department of Health to collaborate in including questions about food insecurity on the residency questionnaire.

-• Mandates that every public school distribute this questionnaire annually to all enrolled students from kindergarten through twelfth grade, as well as when a student changes address or if there is reasonable suspicion of food insecurity.
+• Mandates that every public school distribute this questionnaire annually to all enrolled students from kindergarten through twelfth grade.

-Plain English: The amendment removes a comma and the phrase 'the school' from specific parts of the bill text.
+Plain English: The amendment removes a comma and the phrase 'the school' from specific lines in the bill text.

 • Removes a comma at the end of line 19 on page 1.